 But for the 92.4% of the world who don't reside within the 50 states, Planet is now a far bigger deal than TIDAL.
 How big of a deal?
 For starters, Alibaba, perhaps best described as the Amazon of Asia, is worth as much as $200 billion dollars, putting it only slightly behind companies like Visa and Chevron.
 It's also the 12th most trafficked site on the planet and now owns Youku Tudou, the Chinese version of YouTube.
 You might not recognize the face of Alibaba founder Jack Ma, but he's worth almost 50 TIMES MORE than Jay Z, and now he wants in on the music streaming game.

 Much more than the big five streaming services we usually talk about—Spotify, Apple Music, Pandora, YouTube and Tidal - in addition to streaming video and music, Planet also enables artists to sell merchandise, stream live concerts and connect directly with other artists.
 For example, a producer could sell a beat to a rapper through Planet.

 "The platform is... open to composers, music producers, merchants, and other companies related to the music business that are looking for business opportunities.
 For instance, singers will be able to find songwriters and merchants will be able to seek out celebrity endorsements." - via Billboard

-As we saw with BitTorrent, there are millions, in fact billions, of music consumers outside of the mainstream music distribution channels we usually talk about, all capable of being converted in paying customers.
-The first to truly tap into those new consumer bases stands to reap enormous rewards, are already reaping enormous rewards, even if you wouldn't recognize their face if they were sitting courtside at the Lakers game along with Kanye and Jay Z.
+As we saw with BitTorrent, there are millions, in fact, billions, of music consumers outside of the mainstream music distribution channels we usually talk about, all capable of being converted into paying customers.
+The first to truly tap into those new consumer bases stand to reap enormous rewards, are already reaping enormous rewards, even if you wouldn't recognize their face if they were sitting courtside at the Lakers game along with Kanye and JAY-Z.